Victor-Okenwa/myNodeBlog/README.md

-Node.js Blog with Express, Multer, and EJS
-This is a simple blog built with Node.js using the Express framework, Multer for handling file uploads, and EJS as the templating engine.
+MongoDB, Node.js Blog with Express, Multer, Bootstrap and EJS This is a simple blog built with Node.js using the Express framework, Multer for handling file uploads, Bootstrap for quick styling and EJS as the templating engine.

 Features
+MongoDB: A source-available, cross-platform, document-oriented database program.
+Classified as a NoSQL database product, MongoDB utilizes JSON-like documents with optional schemas.
+MongoDB is developed by MongoDB Inc. and current versions are licensed under the Server Side Public License.

 Express.js: A minimal and flexible Node.js web application framework that provides a robust set of features to develop web and mobile applications.

 Multer: Middleware for handling multipart/form-data, primarily used for uploading files.
 In this blog, Multer is employed to handle image uploads for blog posts.

 EJS (Embedded JavaScript): A simple templating engine that lets you generate HTML markup with plain JavaScript.
 It allows dynamic content rendering on the server side.

+Bootstrap: Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
+It contains HTML, CSS and JavaScript-based design templates for typography, forms, buttons, navigation, and other interface components.

 Installation
 Clone this repository: